MinakoUsui/biotech-archetypes/README.md

 This project transforms raw CSV data into strategic narratives: investor memos, startup archetypes, founder personas, and style scoring — packaged as markdown-ready diligence cards.

 Built with speed and precision to support investment analysis, founder profiling, and thematic scouting in the biotech space.
-Good for if you need to draft for hundreds of deals and don't have time for it.
+Good for if you need to draft hundreds of memo and don't have time for it.

 ---